ultimate-pa/hanfor/documentation/docs/references/patterns/MinDurationPattern.md

 ### MinDurationPattern Between
 ```
-Between "Q" and "R", it is always the case that once "S" becomes satisfied, it holds for at least "5" time units
+Between "Q" and "R", it is always the case that "S" holds for at least "5" time units
 ```

 ```